Boards and committees:

 - Visit Jungfrau Park and its inspirations like the pyramids of Egypt, Easter Island, Incan ruins at Cusco and Machu Picchu, Mayan ruins at Teotihuacán and Chichen Itza

-- Fill in my National Parks Passport with places like Mesa Verde, Yellowstone, and Arches
+- Fill in my National Parks Passport with places like Yellowstone and Arches

 - Take the family camping & stargazing in a dark sky area

 - Spend more time in Italy, maybe Rome

 - More canoeing, maybe up at the boundary waters

 - Vacation somewhere with warm, clear, blue water

 Is there anything I can help you do?
 Get in touch.

 What I’m reading:

 Just finished It Doesn’t Have to be Crazy at Work by Fried & Heinemeier of Basecamp fame.

 You can find other books in my library on Goodreads